 As an Assembly Member, my work takes me to our Senedd, the Welsh Parliament, in the heart of Cardiff Bay – to the north of Tiger Bay and to the south of Butetown – a stone’s throw but a world away.
 The Muslim communities of Wales have made a crucial and integral contribution to Welsh history and public life and we should be proud of the part they have played in the development of our cities – Cardiff, Swansea, Newport and Bangor.
 This cannot be forgotten nor hidden.

-Therefore, what’s stopping us from campaigning to have a large memorial statue built in the heart of Cardiff Bay to commemorate the Islamic Somali and Yemeni seamen who set the foundations for our capital city all those years ago, and to build it together with the Muslim communities of Cardiff?
+Therefore, given the history of Islam in Wales, what’s stopping us from campaigning to have a large memorial statue built in the heart of Cardiff Bay to commemorate the Islamic Somali and Yemeni seamen who set the foundations for our capital city all those years ago, and to build it together with the Muslim communities of Cardiff?

 It would certainly be a start to acknowledging the right history of Muslims in Wales and perhaps there is no better time, then, than this holy Islamic month to reflect, recognise, discuss and celebrate the incredible contribution of Muslims in Wales.